ScheduleOpt/benchmarks/openshop/README.md

 - **easy** : solved to optimality (with proof) in 1 minute by at least 1 reference engine
 - **medium** : solved to optimality (with proof) in 1 hour by at least 1 reference engine
 - **hard** : solved to optimality (with proof) in > 1h by at least 1 reference engine
-- **presumed closed** : allegedly solved by someone in a paper.
+- **closed** : allegedly solved by someone in a paper.
 Most of the time the optimal solution is known because 2 different methods were used to find upper and lower bounds.
 - **open** : no proof of optimality

 <br/>